-Project sponsors must seek local community input for their plans and share their proposals with community-based organizations before responding to this RFP.
+Project sponsors seeking financing for the production of new affordable units must seek local community input for their plans and share their proposals with community-based organizations before responding to this RFP.
 Project sponsors must have conducted one community meeting with the community group(s) that represent the neighborhood where the project will be located.
 Please provide date and sign in sheet from the meeting and summarize any comments received from the community.
-If a virtual meeting was held, please provide invite to the meeting, list of attendees and any comments.
+If a virtual meeting was held, please provide a copy of the notice and invitation to the meeting, list of attendees and all comments.